webix-hub/docs/data/api/ui.filemanager_onafterrun_event.md

 onAfterRun
 =============

-@todo:
-	check

 @short:
-	fires after a file has been run
+	fires after a selected file has been downloaded

 @params:

-- id		string			the file id
+- id		string			the id of the downloaded item

 @example:
 fmanager.attachEvent("onAfterRun",function(id){